RobLoach/lutris-kodi-addon/README.md

 1. [Download the latest version of the Lutris Kodi Addon](https://github.com/RobLoach/lutris-kodi-addon/archive/master.zip)

-1. Go to "Settings" → "Add-ons" → "Install from zip file"
+1. Go to Settings → Add-ons → Install from zip file

 1. Navigate to where you placed the zip file and select “Install”